 The energy transition and the emergence of sustainable finance are key issues for financial markets, financial stability and investor protection.
 The European Commission is rolling out an ambitious action plan while the AMF is also committed to sustainable finance and is implementing the road map that it defined in 2018.
 Learn more about the actions carried out and the relevant documents.

-Priority areas of action for the AMF in 2021
+Our priority areas of action for 2021

 - Help issuers to improve the quality of non-financial information and contribute to improving the robustness of European regulations on non-financial information

 - Support the financial market in impletementing the regulatory framework and in managing and integrating issues relating to sustanaible finance and climate

 Focus on recent actions carried out in our areas of intervention

 Non-financial information of listed companies and climate reporting

 The quality of environmental and social data, and therefore the non-financial information of listed companies is essential to investor decisions and to the monitoring by investors of their commitment policy.
 All the stakeholders of companies are interested in data.
 In this context, the AMF accompanies listed companies in the preparation of their non-financial statements, in particular by putting forward best practices and recommendations.
 In December 2020, the AMF published a study on climate reporting according to the Task Force on Climate-related Financial Disclosures (TCFD) referential.
 The regulator assessed the implementation of this referential by 10 French financial institutions based on an in-depth analysis of published reports and interviews.

 In 2019, the regulator had already given the keys to a successful non-financial performance in its report on the social, societal and environmental responsability of listed companies.
 The AMF also reviews the non-financial information provided by issuers on occasion of the annual review of universal registration documents (URD).